SALT-NLP/autometrics/README.md

 # Getting started

+Make sure to install the necessary packages listed in `requirements.txt`.
+Notably there could be some requirements missing so it would be amazing to collaborate on updating `requirements.txt` if anything is found to be lacking!

 A nice simple starting point to working with this library would be to checkout the notebook `simpda.ipynb`.
 This notebook shows computing metric correlations without introducing any LLM as a Judge complexity.
 Just computing all metrics and aggregating (so skipping step 2)

 For a more in depth introduction it would be useful to check out `simpda_dspy.ipynb` which will serve as an introduction to the LLM as a Judge components of the repo.